layoutBox/PinLayout/README.md

 * **`size(of view: UIView)`**
 Set the view’s size to match the referenced view’s size

-:pushpin: width/height/size have a higher priority than edges and anchors positionning.
+:pushpin: width/height/size have a higher priority than edges and anchors positioning.

 ###### Usage examples:
 ```swift